rishabh7163/CrackStation/README.md

 ## Mission Statement

-The primary purpose of building this is to test a way to decrypt passwords up to three characters and to get hands-on experience with swift.
+This is a public library build in swift.
+This can used for testing purposes.
+The primary purpose of building this is to test a way to decrypt passwords up to three characters.These 3 characters includes any combination of [a-z,A-Z,0-9,?!].

 ## Installation